 Manuscript Review Program

-The WFNS Manuscript Review Program enables WFNS members at all career stages to received feedback on their poetry or prose from a professional writer or literary editor.
+The Manuscript Review Program enables WFNS members at all career stages to receive feedback on their poetry or prose from professional authors and literary editors.
 Manuscripts at various stages of development are accepted.
-Reviewers will provide opinions on manuscripts submitted and will offer advice for future steps in the writing process.
+Reviewers will provide comments on manuscripts submitted and offer guidance for future steps in the writing process.

 Since its introduction in 2016, the Manuscript Review Program has provided writers with affordable access to the careful attention of literary professionals, who help writers identify the strengths and weaknesses in specific literary works and projects as well as in their literary writing in general.

 Writers can expect comments on dialogue, setting, and characterization as well as technique, craft, and technical ability.
 Additional feedback may (at the reviewer’s discretion) include suggestions for what the writer could do next with the manuscript, suggestions of publishers or journals that may be interested in the work, or general writing career guidance.

 Reviewer feedback is returned in the form of written notes — a minimum of 2 double-spaced pages for a review of 10 manuscript pages, with any additional pages of feedback to depend on the size of the manuscript and to be determined by the reviewer.
 The minimum turnaround time for a 10-page manuscript is three (3) weeks, measured from the date the reviewer receives the manuscript to the date is it returned to the writer.
 Timelines for longer manuscripts are determined by the reviewer in consultation with the writer.